 Interested individuals are encouraged to contact either Kenneth E. Leonard (RIA director), or R. Lorraine Collins (associate dean for research and professor, School of Public Health and Health Professions), co-training directors, in advance of submitting application materials.

-Applications should include a vita, representative reprints, two to three letters of reference, and a cover letter describing research interests and training goals.
+Applications including a vita, representative reprints, two to three letters of reference, and a cover letter describing research interests and training goals may be forwarded to: